-No residential facilities are provided at the Philadelphia Center, so a missing student policy is not required.
+Because there are no residential facilities at the Philadelphia Center there is not a missing student policy in place at this campus.
 Reports of missing students received by the Philadelphia Police Department will result in a police investigation as outlined by statute in 18 Pa.
 Section 2908(a) Missing Children and 42 U.S.C.
 5779(a) Section 3701(a) Suzanne's Law.